cs4241-21a/a4-creative-coding/README.md

 https://a4-niko-pelletier.glitch.me/

 This project is meant to allow a user to create some cool visuals with a bunch of random 3D boxes.
 I wanted to use three.js and a whole lot of randomness to create something that I thought looked interesting.
-However, I also wanted a mechanism to recreate the same visuals despite the randomness, which is why I included a way to enter a seed.
+However, I also wanted a mechanism to save and recreate past visuals despite the randomness, which is why I included a way to enter a seed.

 The first main problem I encountered was the desire to have a seeded random number generator, since JS does not provide a way to seed its random number generator natively.
 The solution to this was pretty simple though, since I was able to find a library for creating seeded random number generators.